Helsinki Public Transport – Learn the Essentials

 Helsinki Central Station

 Helsinki Central Station, also known as Rautatiasema in Finnish, is the most important transport hub in Helsinki.
-It is the end station for all commuter trains and the main station for all commuter trains and long-distance trains departing from Helsinki.
-At Helsinki Central Station, you can connect to many bus lines and the metro.
+It is the end station for all commuter trains and the main station for all commuter and long-distance trains departing from Helsinki.
+You can connect to many bus lines and the metro at Helsinki Central Station.
 Many tram lines pass Helsinki Central Railway Station.

 Kamppi Bus Station